Sweetzia/bkawaii_creations/README.md

 I got inspiration from:

 * The Boutique Ado Project from Code Institute module 12.
-I used code from this project and adjusted it for my own web application.
+I used the tutorials from this project to build my web application.
 * The final milestone project from [haydal810][10]
 * The House of Mouse milestone project from [Anna Greaves][5]
 * My favorite kawaii website: [www.blippo.com][11]